My Picks: The Best Cheap Fixed Gear Bicycle Frames

-What Your Cheap Fixie Frame Needs To Look Like...
+What an Affordable Fixie Frame Needs to Look Like

-- You need horizontal dropouts or 'track fork ends'.
-With a fixie you'll need a nice taut chain.
-So, you'll need some room in the dropouts (where the rear wheel slots into place) so you can pull the whole wheel back and tighten up the chain.
+- You need roughly horizontal dropouts or 'track fork ends'.
+With a fixie you'll absolutely need a nice taut chain.
+That means you'll need some room in the dropouts (where the rear wheel slots into place) so you can pull the whole wheel back and tighten up the chain.
 A loose frame seriously hinders your ability to ride.
-(See picture for a reference of what this looks like).

-The State Bicycle Co. has a ton of great stuff for anyone who's into tricking out their fixie, so they're a favourite of mine.
-They offer a cheap fixie frame in a variety of colours and sizes that's pretty much perfect for a highly customized build.
-They are light, fast, strong and unbranded, so they're an excellent choice all in all.
+State Bicycle Co. has a ton of great stuff for anyone who's into tricking out their fixie, so they're a favourite of mine.
+State offers a cheap fixie frame in a variety of colours and sizes, and they're pretty much perfect for a highly customized build.
+They are light, fast, strong and unbranded, so State is an excellent choice all in all.

 They offer their frames in chromoly steel, TIG welded for accuracy and integrity.
 They include track style fork dropouts on the rear, and they are set up specifically for track, fixie and single speed builds in mind.
 The best thing about these frames is the extreme variety of colour and size.
-If you don't find a combination that suits your fancy, you're probably extremely picky!
+If you don't find a combination that suits your fancy, you're probably a lot pickier than I am!